Symptoms of non Hodgkin lymphoma

 - Changes in personality

-- Epileptic fits (seizures) can sometimes be caused
+- Epileptic fits (seizures)

 High grade lymphomas that started elsewhere in the body can sometimes spread to the brain.
 If this happens, you may have similar symptoms to these.